 How to Prepare Your Table for Thanksgiving Dinner

 One of the major undertakings in hosting Thanksgiving dinner is setting the table.
 This comes as no surprise, but we love creating a stunning table setting.
 Your dining table acts as a first impression when your guests start arriving, so it can really set the mood for the evening.

 If you’re already going to be pulling out your nice china for the night, why not go all out!
 Start by creating Thanksgiving menus for each place setting to build some anticipation for the feast.
 We have gorgeous editable designs in navy or cream, depending on your holiday color scheme.

 If you’re serving Thanksgiving dinner buffet style, you can set out pretty holiday food tags with the names of each dish, including food allergy flags for anyone with dietary restrictions.
-The great thing about those food tags is that you can also use the same template to create matching name cards for each place setting.
+The great thing about these food tags is that you can also use the same template to create matching name cards for each place setting.
 Continuing with the same design scheme, round out your table setting with printable labels for your wine bottles and water jugs.

 Making a thankful box is a similar activity that you can do with your guests on Thanksgiving day.
 A thankful box can be used in lots of different ways, but we love the idea of having each guest write something they are thankful for when they arrive.
 Stick them all into the box and then share them after you finish dinner!

 Also, if it’s just now hitting you that Christmas is around the corner, be sure to look over our Ultimate DIY Gift Guide for all the gift-giving inspiration you need.
-Learn how to join our crafting community, and follow us on Instagram, Twitter and Facebook for daily glimpses into life in our studio.
+You can also join our crafting community.
+Or follow us on Instagram, YouTube, Pinterest, and Facebook for daily glimpses into life in our studio.